Runner rules

 Runner assignment to environments

-A runner is assigned to an environment on environment creation or when the runner is refreshed.
+A runner is assigned to an environment on first deployment or when the runner is refreshed.
 The most specific runner rule matching the environment determines the runner to be assigned.

 Runner rules are evaluated from most to least specific in this order: